eezstreet/SWATEliteForce/README.md

 WARNING: This section contains spoilers
 Missions are listed in order that they occur
 Morale has been modified across the board.
+Equipment has been revised and altered to be more in line with what the briefing describers.
 If an equipment is not listed as unlocked by a mission, it is unlocked by default.

 * Training Mission (Riverside Training Facility)